How Your Heart Works

 The pulmonary artery carries oxygen-poor blood to the lungs.

 The coronary arteries supply blood to the heart muscle.
 These are:

 The left main coronary artery, which starts at the aorta and divides into two arteries:

 Together, these left coronary arteries supply blood to the front and left side of the heart muscle.

 The right coronary artery starts at the right side of the aorta and supplies blood to the bottom and back of the heart muscle.

 The right atrium receives blood from the body and sends it through the tricuspid valve to the right ventricle.

 The tricuspid valve prevents blood from returning to the right atrium.

-The right ventricle pumps blood to the lungs through the pulmonic valve, where the blood receives oxygen.
+The right ventricle pumps blood to the lungs through the pulmonic valve and into the lungs where the blood receives oxygen.

 The pulmonic valve prevents blood returning to the right ventricle.